akarshsrivastava/stock-price-prediction-LSTM/README.md

 For my project I have only used the Closs price if each day.
 I have approach this problem as a time series one, where I have continuous price data from which I intend to predict future close price of the stock for next 30 days.

+# Software and Libraries
+For this project, I have used the following software and Python libraries:

+Python 2.7
+NumPy
+pandas
+Keras
+Tensor-flow
+Jupyter Notebook